zimejin/Angular-Twitch-Clone/README.md

 Live Preview Link
 https://angular-4-twitch-client.firebaseapp.com/

-Note: For the best user experience be sure to have a good network conection when running the app,cTo ensure the css is applied from the CDN.
+Note: For the best user experience when running the app be sure you have a good internet conection,This ensures the css is applied from the CDN.If you notice any styling issues, try running the app locally. "git clone" the repo, "npm install" dependencies and "npm start" to build the project.

 ------------------------------------------